zhuorantan/teslausb/README.md

 * The Pi can hold both dashcam clips and music files.
 * The Pi can automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports.

-## Improvements

-This fork contains the following improvements compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):
-1. Supports Tesla firmware 2019.x and 2020.x
-1. Supports saving more than one hour of recordings
-1. Supports exporting the recordings as a CIFS share
-1. Optional hotspot to access recordings while on the go
-1. Supports automatically syncing music from a CIFS share folder
-1. Supports using the Tesla API to keep the car awake during archiving
-1. Status indicator while running
-1. Easier and more flexible way to specify sizes of camera and music disks
-1. Support for Gotify, IFTTT and AWS SNS in addition to Pushover for notifications

 ## Installing

 It is recommended to use the [prebuilt image](https://github.com/marcone/teslausb/releases) and [one step setup instructions](https://github.com/marcone/teslausb/blob/main-dev/doc/OneStepSetup.md) to get started, as the instructions below may be outdated.